olmofe/AltSchool_AKS_WebApps/README.md

 ```
 kubectl config get-contexts
-kubectl config use-context quickstart-do-custom
+kubectl config use-context do-custom
 ```
->Remember to use the --kubeconfig flag if your kubeconfig file is in a custom location eg. `--kubeconfig .kube/quickstart-do-custom.yaml`
+>Remember to use the --kubeconfig flag if your kubeconfig file is in a custom location eg. `--kubeconfig .kube/do-custom.yaml`
 - Verify the namespace and pods that were created.
 ```
 kubectl get namespaces